Yellowstone National Park: Fauna

 Black bears are common in the park and were a park symbol due to visitor interaction with the bears starting in 1910.
 Feeding and close contact with bears has not been permitted since the 1960s to reduce their desire for human foods.
 Yellowstone is one of the few places in the United States where black bears can be seen coexisting with grizzly bears.
 Black bear observations occur most often in the park's northern ranges, and in the Bechler area which is in the park's southwestern corner.

 As of 2017, an estimated 700 grizzly bears were living in the Greater Yellowstone Ecosystem, with about 150 grizzlies living wholly or partially within Yellowstone National Park.
 The grizzly was initially listed as a threatened species in the contiguous United States on July 28, 1975, by the Fish and Wildlife Service.
 The grizzly bear was taken off the endangered species list in 2007.
 Opponents of delisting the grizzly expressed concerns that states might once again allow hunting and that better conservation measures were needed to ensure a sustainable population.
-A federal district judge overturned the delisting ruling in 2009, reinstating the grizzly; however, the grizzly was once again removed from the list in 2017.
+A federal district judge overturned the delisting ruling in 2009, reinstating the grizzly.
+The grizzly was once again removed from the list in 2017.
 In September 2018, a U.S. district judge ruled that the grizzly's protections must be restored in full, arguing the Fish and Wildlife Service was mistaken in removing the bear from the threatened status list.
-Regardless of the rulings, hunting is prohibited within Yellowstone National Park.
-Hunters who legally hunt animals outside park boundaries may transport the carcass through the park with a permit.
+Hunting is prohibited within Yellowstone National Park while hunters may transport the carcass through the park with a permit.

 Population figures for elk are more than 30,000—the largest population of any large mammal species in Yellowstone.
 The northern herd has decreased enormously since the mid‑1990s; this has been attributed to wolf predation and causal effects such as elk using more forested regions to evade predation, consequently making it harder for researchers to accurately count them.
 The northern herd migrates west into southwestern Montana in the winter.
 The southern herd migrates southward, and the majority of this elk winter on the National Elk Refuge, immediately southeast of Grand Teton National Park.
 The southern herd migration is the largest mammalian migration remaining in the U.S. outside of Alaska.